jamie-large/PDA-er/README.md

 # PDA-er
-Files for the PDA-er esoteric language
+Files for the PDA-er esoteric language.

-See https://esolangs.org/wiki/PDA-er for more info.
+For more information see https://esolangs.org/wiki/PDA-er